shettyg/ovn-docker/docs/INSTALL.Docker.md

 Depending on your VM, you can make the above step persistent across reboots.
 For e.g.:, if your VM is Debian/Ubuntu, you can read [openvswitch-switch.README.Debian]
+If your VM is RHEL based, you can read [README.RHEL]

 * Start the Open vSwitch network driver.